 Our goal with Custom Commands is to reduce your cognitive load to learn all the different technologies and focus building your voice commanding app.
-First step for using Custom Commands to create an Azure Speech resource .
+First step for using Custom Commands to create a Speech resource.
 You can author your Custom Commands app on the Speech Studio and publish it, after which an on-device application can communicate with it using the Speech SDK.

 Authoring flow for Custom Commands

 Follow our quickstart to have your first Custom Commands app running code in less than 10 minutes.

 Once you're done with the quickstart, explore our how-to guides for detailed steps for designing, developing, debugging, deploying and integrating a Custom Commands application.